Hanesbrands Inc. (HBI) Shares Plummet Below 1-Year High

 HBI’s Market Performance

-The stock of Hanesbrands Inc. (HBI) has seen a 1.52% increase in the past week, with a 13.29% rise in the past month, and a -7.86% fall in the past quarter.
-The volatility ratio for the week is 3.75%, and the volatility levels for the past 30 days are at 4.35% for HBI.
-The simple moving average for the last 20 days is 7.74% for HBI stock, with a simple moving average of -25.10% for the last 200 days.
+The stock of Hanesbrands Inc. (HBI) has seen a -9.75% decrease in the past week, with a 1.67% rise in the past month, and a -13.06% fall in the past quarter.
+The volatility ratio for the week is 3.83%, and the volatility levels for the past 30 days are at 4.22% for HBI.
+The simple moving average for the last 20 days is -4.26% for HBI stock, with a simple moving average of -31.07% for the last 200 days.

 Analysts’ Opinion of HBI